Thokchom Navakumar Singh

 Thokchom Navakumar Singh is an Indian politician.
 He is a former Member of the Manipur Legislative Assembly from the Khundrakpam Assembly constituency.
-He won as a candidate of Nationalist Congress Party.
+He won as a candidate of Nationalist Congress Party in the 2007 Manipur Assembly election.

 He had contested the same seat in 2002 as an Indian National Congress candidate, then finishing in fifth place.
-His son Thokchom Lokeshwar Singh had preceded and succeeded him in his constituency and his son was the Speaker of the Manipur Legislative Assembly from 2012 to 2017.
+His son Thokchom Lokeshwar Singh has before and followed him in the Manipur Legislative Assembly from 2012 to 2017.